Cruising Info

 gas stations for motorcycles only.

 Indonesia: In Kupang the rally helpers on the beach schlepped our jerry jugs (for a hefty surcharge).
 It's probably cheaper to hire a bemo or small truck for a couple of bucks and make a run to the fuel station yourself.
-The roadside stands with liters of fuel are for the ever-present motorcycles.
+The man on the beach just south of Teddy's Bar sells diesel (and will watch your dinghy) for good prices.

 In Lombok we got it in jugs, via truck, with Mohammad’s brother, again for a hefty surcharge.